SlimeVR/SlimeVR-Docs-Site/slimevr-setup.md

-Created by Eiren, edited by adigyran#1121
+*Created by Eiren, edited by adigyran#1121 and CalliePepper#0666, styled by CalliePepper#0666*